officialcjunior/officialcjunior.github.io/content/blog/2019-10-13-Look-Into-The-Past-NeverlanCTF-Writeup.md

 We must hunt for all of those three passwords.
 Let's start with the easiest one.

 As you can see, `pass3` is inserted into a database called `table.db` using sqlite3.
-Let's go check what's happenning over there at `/opt/table.db`.
+Let's go check what's happening over there at `/opt/table.db`.

 You'll encounted a zipped package and a database file when unzipped.
 Open it with a DBMS if you have one, otherwise, just take a look at the ASCII strings.